celo-org/celo-proposals/CIPs/cip-draft_mnemonic_error_correcting_codes.md

 Given a correct 15-word plain BIP-39 phrase, the probability of mistaking it for a CIP-# phrase is roughly 1 in 10 million.
 If the 15-word phrase has an invalid word (i.e. an erasure), it will be mistaken for a CIP-# phrase with probability roughly 2 in 10,000.
-For all larger values of `N` and `K`, and with any number of erasures, the probability is exponentially lower.
+For all larger values of `N` and `K`, and with any number of erasures, the probability is lower.
 In most cases this is negligible, but does reinforce the recommendation that the application inform users before proceeding with a phrase altered by error correction.

 ## Backwards Compatibility